peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### And
     public EInteger And​(EInteger other)
-Does an AND operation between two arbitrary-precision integer values.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>
+Does an AND operation between two arbitrary-precision integer values.<p>
+ Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"
+ </code>) for the purposes of this operator. </p>

 **Parameters:**

-* <code>other</code> - An EInteger object.
+* <code>other</code> - An arbitrary-precision integer.

 **Returns:**